mattykay/pybix/README.md

 ## Known Issues

+### Zabbix nested host groups does not work using API

+* Zabbix parent nested hostgroups only return what was in itself and not children
+  * (e.g. "Parent" should include "Parent/Child" which v4.2 and below does not)
+  * Future work: Check Server API version and if old, perform additional query to get similar named hostgroups

 ### SSL Verification

 * If server using a self signed cert or serving on HTTPS, will need to use `ssl_verify` overide